 Chickory Tip

-Chickory Tip was a British pop-rock band that achieved a major international hit in the early 1970s.
-Hailing from Maidstone, Kent, the group is best remembered for their chart-topping single Son of My Father, a pioneering synth-pop track that became a global success.
+Chickory Tip was a British pop-rock band that achieved fleeting but massive success in the early 1970s.
+Hailing from Maidstone, Kent, the group is best remembered for a single infectious chart-topper that defined a moment in the UK's glam rock era.

 Early career